9.4.3. Loops in Assembly

 Dump of assembler code for function sumUp2: 0x0774 <+0>: sub sp, sp, #0x20 // grow stack by 32 bytes (new frame) 0x0778 <+4>: str w0, [sp, #12] // store n at sp+12 (n) 0x077c <+8>: str wzr, [sp, #24] // store 0 at sp+24 (total) 0x0780 <+12>: mov w0, #0x1 // w0 = 1 0x0784 <+16>: str w0, [sp, #28] // store 1 at sp+28 (i) 0x0788 <+20>: b 0x7a8 <sumUp2+52> // goto <sumUp2+52> 0x078c <+24>: ldr w1, [sp, #24] // w1 = total 0x0790 <+28>: ldr w0, [sp, #28] // w0 = i 0x0794 <+32>: add w0, w1, w0 // w0 = total + i 0x0798 <+36>: str w0, [sp, #24] // store (total+i) in total 0x079c <+40>: ldr w0, [sp, #28] // w0 = i 0x07a0 <+44>: add w0, w0, #0x1 // w0 = i + 1 0x07a4 <+48>: str w0, [sp, #28] // store (i+1) in i (i.e. i += 1) 0x07a8 <+52>: ldr w1, [sp, #28] // w1 = i 0x07ac <+56>: ldr w0, [sp, #12] // w0 = n 0x07b0 <+60>: cmp w1, w0 // compare i and n 0x07b4 <+64>: b.le 0x78c <sumUp2+24> // if (i <= n) goto <sumUp2+24> 0x07b8 <+68>: ldr w0, [sp, #24] // w0 = total 0x07bc <+72>: add sp, sp, #0x20 // restore stack 0x07c0 <+76>: ret // return w0 (total)

-loop version of this code results in identical assembly to
+To understand why the for loop version of this code results in identical assembly to

-loop version of the code, recall that the for
+the while loop version of the code, recall that the for loop has the following

 representation: